department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Profile 2.0 Launch go no-go.md

 ---

-Platform: is monitoring and alerting configured and working as expected?
+Platform: is monitoring and alerting configured and working as expected via Privacy and Security Review?
--[ ] Yes
+- [X] Yes
--[ ] No
+- [ ] No
 - Comments:

 Platform: is the Product Health Tool updated to track this product data and working as expected?
-- [ ] Yes
+- [X] Yes
 - [ ] No
-- Comments:
+- Comments: GA Analytics will be finished this afternoon.

-`Name of responsible team member`: are you ready to monitor analytics data for trends and problems?
+Are we ready to monitor analytics data for trends and problems?
-- [ ] Yes
+- [X] Yes
 - [ ] No
-- Comments:
+- Comments: GA dashboard is complete, DOMO to be completed soon

-`Name of responsible team member`: are you ready to monitor performance data for latency, errors, etc?
+Backend: Are we confident we can handle the traffic?
-- [ ] Yes
+- [X] Yes
 - [ ] No
 - Comments:

-`Name of responsible team member`: are you confident we can handle the traffic?
-- [ ] Yes
-- [ ] No
-- Comments:

-`Name of responsible team member`: is the release plan complete and ready to execute against?
+PM: is the release plan complete and ready to execute against?
-- [ ] Yes
+- [X] Yes
 - [ ] No
 - Comments: